Planning Public Access Unavailable

 Where possible email and telephone enquiries will be responded to within 5 working days.
 Where this is not possible enquiries will be acknowledged and an alternative timescale for response provided.

 The Central Validation Team are currently reviewing new applications within 5 working days from receipt.
-Please be advised that due to higher than normal demand, there may be a delay in responding to you at this time.

 All submitted applications continue to be validated in line with the National Validation Standards published by the Heads of Planning Scotland.
 Customers are advised to ensure that any plans and supporting documents are prepared in compliance with these requirements in order to increase the likelihood of their application being validated at the first attempt and to avoid further delays being incurred through the requirement to submit further/amended information before the application can be formally registered.

 There continues to be a significant backlog of planning applications and casework arising from significant pressure upon the service from high customer demand and reduced availability of staff resource over an extended period of time.
 Consequently, it is currently taking longer than usual to determine ‘local’ planning applications.
-Whilst officers are working hard to address this issue, customers are advised that ‘local’ applications (excluding legacy items) are currently taking 15.3 weeks to determine on average.
-Householder applications (excluding legacy items) are currently taking 13 weeks to determine on average.
+Whilst officers are working hard to address this issue, customers are advised that ‘local’ applications (excluding legacy items) are currently taking 14.3 weeks to determine on average.
+Householder applications (excluding legacy items) are currently taking 10.9 weeks to determine on average.
 We apologise for the delay.

 Where an extension of time is required then officers will make contact to advise that determination will be delayed and advise of the revised timeline for determination of the application.